facebook/lexical/README.md

 ## Getting started with React

 > Note: Lexical is not only limited to React.
-Lexical can support any underling DOM based library once bindings for that library have been created.
+Lexical can support any underlying DOM based library once bindings for that library have been created.

 Install `lexical` and `@lexical/react`: